-EXHIBIT V FLOW DIAGRAM SHOWING DAILY DESIGN CAPACITY AND REFLECTING OPERATIN OF APPLICANT’S SYSTEM AFTER ABANDONMENT
+EXHIBIT V FLOW DIAGRAM SHOWING DAILY DESIGN CAPACITY AND REFLECTING OPERATION OF APPLICANT’S SYSTEM AFTER ABANDONMENT

 Omitted.
 See the flow diagram submitted at Exhibit G.

 EXHIBIT W IMPACT ON CUSTOMERS WHOSE SERVICE WILL BE TERMINATED

 Omitted.
 No service will be terminated as a result of the authorizations requested herein.